 - keep community antenatal services the same

 The consultation closed on 5 April 2020.
-We have commissioned an independent research organisation to write and publish a report outlining what people told us.
+We commissioned an independent research organisation to write and publish a report outlining what people told us.
+You can read the report below.
 We will make recommendations based on people’s feedback and share this with people who are managing the changes to maternity and neonatal services.
 We will clearly outline how we have used your feedback to shape the maternity and neonatal services in Leeds.

 Who did we speak to?